 Think about any project that you’ve wanted help from a professional and how eager you were to ensure that they know precisely what you wanted.
 My example is a project that we have going on at home.
 We’re redoing our master bath after 20 years in the house.
 I had a design/builder come the other day and I wanted to show them pictures, provide examples and walk through to see if they could get into my head and my vision.
 That’s the same thing for your customer.
 They want you to get into their head, engage thoughtfully, and then share your expertise.

-The problem: solution providers and integrators who fall into the decades-old trap of walking site surveys in their mind, making mental notes, and jotting down translations in fast sketches on a yellow pad.
+The problem: Service providers and system integrators who fall into the decades-old trap of walking site surveys in their mind, making mental notes, and jotting down translations in fast sketches on a yellow pad.
 The issue is, when you gather that information in your head or on a cell phone and sort through mental notes, you’re not actually visually showing or engaging the customer.
 This is an easy way to alienate customers from the beginning of any project.
 The solution provider that stands out will help the customer visualize their desired solution – and it’s proven they will win more business.

 How can you visualize with your customers and consult more effectively?
 How can you ensure that they feel heard and understood?
 We all have different visions, so your job is to get them to the point that the design is “theirs”.
 Not yours.
 This relates to the next mistake and opportunity to fix it.